 Trading Standards can work with your business to prepare a national inspection plan.
 This would give guidelines to other councils regarding the way your business should be inspected, to minimise unnecessary checks.

-The agreement will be registered with Primary Authority who will also specify the standards for this agreement.
+The agreement will be registered with Office for Product Safety and Standards (OPSS) which will also specify the standards for this agreement.

 As part of this service we will provide all the previously listed free support, plus the following: